Make your first request

 As you can see in the example response above, the 'name' field is only returned for the fixture.

 There are a lot more variations available.
-More information about your options to enrich your request can be found in our request options section.
+More information about your options to enrich your request can be found in our section.